-Ronald Reagan exemplifies another trend which is having its impact on American English - the growing power and influence of California, the state in which he made his political career.
-In the words of an American broadcaster, California is "the state where the future happens first".
+Ronald Reagan exemplified another trend which continues to have a profound impact on American English - the growing power and influence of California, the state in which he made his political career.
+In the words of an American broadcaster, California is 'the state where the future happens first'.
 Its influence on the English language correlates with its social and economic muscle.
 The most populous state, with twenty-five million inhabitants, about a tenth of the American population, it contributes about \$450 billion per annum, 12 per cent of GNP, and its per capita income is significantly higher than the national average.
 California contains representatives of virtually every ethnic group in the United States, including very substantial numbers of Hispanics, Chinese, Koreans and Vietnamese.
-Ever since the late 1960s, it has been famous for its experiments in lifestyle, from the surfers to the Valley-girls to the EST freaks to the gay community of San Francisco.
-Its main industries are all state-of-the-art: nuclear power, oil prospecting, cinematography, space research at Edwards Air Base, and the computer business of Silicon Valley.
-A highly mobile population and the presence of the world's number one media city, Los Angeles, ensure that the speakers of Californian English are among the most influential users of English in the world.
+Ever since the late 1960s, it has been famous for its experiments in life-style, from the surfers to the Valley-girls to the EST freaks to the gay community of San Francisco.
+Its main industries are all state-of-the-art: nuclear power, oil prospecting, cinematography, space research at Edwards Air Base and the computer business of Silicon Valley.
+A highly mobile population and the presence of the world's number-one media city, Los Angeles, ensure that the speakers of Californian English are among the most influential users of English in the world.

 The computer industry in Silicon Valley is a textbook illustration of the way in which the language coined in California is quickly adopted throughout the English-speaking world.
 The heartland of America's electronics industry is a super-rich suburb immediately north of San José, about an hour's drive south of San Francisco.
-It is the home of more than 3000 companies, including famous information-technology names like Apple and Hewlett-Packard.
+It is the home of more than 3,000 companies, including such famous information-technology names as Apple and Hewlett-Packard.
 Alongside the giants there are dozens of smaller companies spawned from the frustrated talent of other companies and from the computer science graduate programmes of nearby Stanford University at Palo Alto.
 The streets have names like Semiconductor Drive.
 The valley is the home of the video game, the VDU, the word processor, the silicon chip and, for the English language, it is a rich jargon factory.
-Words like interface, software, input, online and data-processing are already in the dictionary.
-High-tech, computer hacker, to access, diskette and modem will be added to subsequent editions.
+Words like interface, software, input, on-line, data-processing, high tech, computer hacker, to access, diskette and modem are already in most dictionaries of contemporary English.

 To be able to use such words easily is to be computer-literate.
 But it is the jargon phrases of Silicon Valley, reapplied to non-computing circumstances to make a kind of high-tech slang, that may eventually prove as influential on the language in the long run.
-John Barry, a columnist on one of Silicon Valley's myriad journals, Infoworld, has a list of such usages, plus their slang translations:
+In 1985 John Barry, a columnist on one of Silicon Valley's myriad journals, Infoworld, had a list of such usages, plus their slang translations:

 He's an integrated kind of guy.
 (He's got his act together.)
 He doesn't have both drives on line.
 (He isn't very coordinated.)

 He's a read-only memory.
 (He never learns anything.
 He keeps saying the same thing over and over again - from ROM, a computer part that cannot be altered by the user.)

 I'm interrupt-driven.
 (My life is frantic, disorganized.)
 She's high res.
 (She's on the ball.)

 She's low res.
 (She's none too sharp - from high and low resolution.)
 They're in emulation mode.
 (They're copy cats; they're rip-off artists.)
 He had a head-crash.
 (He snorted too much cocaine.)
 He's in beta-test stage.
-(He's "wet behind the ears".)
+(He's 'wet behind the ears'.)